-- (a) Supports to Students - i) Describe and assess the advising (academic, career, etc.) for students enrolled in the program.
+- (a) Supports to Students - Describe and assess the advising (academic, career, etc.) for students enrolled in the program.
 Include student input through surveys or other means. - ii) Summarize the efforts to support incoming students in their transition to studies at CBU.
-Include year 1 to year 2 retention rates and compare these to all of CBU/the School/other programs. - iii) Summarize other supports available to students, including those offered through Student Services and the Library.
-Describe any supports specific to international students.

-(b) Student Engagement & Satisfaction

-- Provide information on student involvement in scholarship, research and other forms of experiential learning or professional activities, including numbers of students involved and types of activities. - Discuss student satisfaction.
+Retention and enrolment rates will be provided to you by the VPA Office. - iii) Summarize other supports available to students, including those offered through Student Services and the Library.
+Describe any supports specific to international students. - (b) Student Engagement & Satisfaction - Provide information on student involvement in scholarship, research and other forms of experiential learning or professional activities, including numbers of students involved and types of activities. - ii) Discuss student satisfaction.
 Include student survey results that illustrate students' opinions on program outcomes and quality.